markszabo/Hacktivity2016/README.md

 # Wifi hacking with a 4 dollar microcontroller
-This repository contains code and documentation for my workshop 'Wifi hacking with a 4 dollar microcontroller' held on Hacktivity 2016.

 ## Introduction

 The ESP8266 is a wifi enabled microcontroller, which is popular among makers thanks to its low price: the base module costs ~$2 and you can get one with USB connector for $4.
-In this Workshop I will show you three hacks:
+In this workshop I will show you three hacks using this module:
 1. **Fake captive portal** - Captive portals are widely used in hotels and other public networks, where the wifi network is open, but upon connection a login page is showed to the user.
 We will see how to setup a fake captive portal and collect the login credentials.
-This exercises will show the basic capabilities of the microcontroller.
+This exercises will show the basic capabilities of the microcontroller and how to use the existing functions.
 2. **Send beacon frames** - These packets are used to introduce wifi networks, so if we send them with random SSID and MAC, whenever someone scans for wifi they will see a lot of new wifi networks, but they will not be able to connect to them.
 3. **Send deauthentication frames** - We will continue with raw packets, and see how to send deauthentication packets to a client to make them drop their connection.